 Adding some recessed lighting in the ceiling and some wall-mounted lighting can also help make the space more inviting and allow it to accommodate a variety of uses.

 Finding an option that suites your style and is water-resistant is an absolute must when choosing flooring for your basement.
 Using the existing exposed concrete slab and adding the proper paint, stain, or epoxy to it can allow for a high quality look without worrying about water damage in the event of a flood.
+For areas at risk of flooding, consider basement waterproofing.

 Many older homes in Southern Alberta were built without the use of a vapor barrier underneath the floor slab, so installing a subfloor to allow the concrete to breath will go a long way in preventing any future problems as a result.
 This option opens up the possibility of using vinyl tile or laminate hardwood on top of the sub floor.